How to become a tattoo artist

 Here’s our guide to becoming a tattoo artist…

-How to become a tattoo artist: What is it and who is it suited to?
+Becoming a tattoo artist: What's involved and who is it suited to?

 Tattooists are professional artists who design tattoos and apply them to bodies using specialist ink and needles.